THE 'FLOWER OF LIFE' AS A MIXED RACE NARRATIVE (A Theory of the Life Cycle, Color, and Identity)

-Through the language of geometric abstraction, this piece reflects Caribbean culture's creole mixedness and embraces hybridity.
-Through both strong and subtle, unremarkable color contrasts, the series embodies the beauty of light and dark while using color to critique our pigmentocracy.
-The unfolding and folding of a geometrically derived flower shows the beginningless, endless cycle of birth, aging, and death.
+In the language of geometric abstraction, this series reflects the creole mixedness of Caribbean culture.
+Through both strong and subtle, unremarkable color contrasts, the imagery embodies the beauty of light and dark while using color to critique our pigmentocracy.
+The unfolding and folding of a geometrically derived flower refers to the perpetual, universal cycle of birth, life, and death.